FixProject/Fix/README.md

         {
             using (var server = new Server("http://*:81/"))
             {
-                var cracker = new CRacker(server.Start, server.Stop);
+                var fixer = new Fixer(server.Start, server.Stop);
-                cracker.AddHandler(new RequestPrinter().PrintRequest);
+                fixer.AddHandler(new RequestPrinter().PrintRequest);
-                cracker.AddHandler(new InfoPrinter().PrintInfo);
+                fixer.AddHandler(new InfoPrinter().PrintInfo);
-                cracker.AddPipe(new MethodDownshifter().DownshiftMethod);
+                fixer.AddInfix(new MethodDownshifter().DownshiftMethod);
-                cracker.Start();
+                fixer.Start();
                 Console.Write("Running.
 Press Enter to stop.");
                 Console.ReadLine();
-                cracker.Stop();
+                fixer.Stop();
             }
         }
     }
 In this case, we are adding two handlers, either of which could serve the request.
-We're also adding a Pipe, which can modify the request before it is passed to the handlers.
+We're also adding an Infix, which can modify the request before it is passed to the handlers.
 ##Why?
 Partly because it's interesting to boil something like a web application server down to the bare minimum like this.

-More importantly, by relying entirely on .NET standard Action and Func delegates, CRack eliminates unnecessary coupling between classes and assemblies, as well as dependencies on itself.
+More importantly, by relying entirely on .NET standard Action and Func delegates, Fix eliminates unnecessary coupling between classes and assemblies, as well as dependencies on itself.
-So you could write your own CRacker class and use that to wire up any servers, handlers or modules that would work with this "reference implementation".
+So you could write your own Fixer class and use that to wire up any servers, handlers or modules that would work with this "reference implementation".

-Another benefit is that because CRack takes a functional approach to the problem, it is friendlier to functional languages like F# and Clojure.
+Another benefit is that because Fix takes a functional approach to the problem, it is friendlier to functional languages like F# and Clojure.
 And functional languages are ideal for writing web applications, which aren't supposed to maintain any state anyway.
 Ideally, a request will come in and be turned into a response by a series of operations.